mirayadav/Tweet-Therapy/README.md

 # Tweet Therapy
-FLASK app that implements the Twitter API and conducts sentiment analysis on a user's tweets to plot their mood over time.
+FLASK app that implements Twitter's API and conducts sentiment analysis on a user's tweets to plot their mood over time.

 ## Demo